warrendeleon/rn-warrendeleon/docs/readme/STATE_MANAGEMENT.md

 # State Management Guide

-This document covers state management with Redux Toolkit and Redux Persist.
+State management using Redux Toolkit and Redux Persist.

 ## Table of Contents